 Ultimately, the choices may be limited by how much money there is to finance long-term care.
 People are often shocked at the expense of long-term health care, so make sure to plan well in advance if you can.

-- Personal savings: obviously, personal savings can be extremely helpful in financing long-term care but is only an option for some.
+- Personal Savings: can be extremely helpful in financing long-term care but is only an option for some.

-- Long-term Care Insurance: long-term care insurance can be effective, but insurance coverage varies widely, so be sure to read the policy's coverage carefully.
+- Long-term Care Insurance: this can be effective, but insurance coverage varies widely.
+Be sure to read the policy's coverage carefully.
 Some plans only include nursing home care, whereas others may include medical equipment, in-home personal care, or in-home nursing assistants.

-- Medicare: Medicare will only pay for certain skilled nursing or home health care if you meet certain conditions, otherwise they do not pay for daily living care.
-Visit Medicare to see if you meet the eligibility conditions for coverage at www.medicare.gov.
+- Medicare: will only pay for certain skilled nursing care or home health care if you meet certain conditions.
+Otherwise, they do not pay for daily living care.
+Visit Medicare.gov to see if you meet the eligibility conditions for coverage.

-- Medicaid: Medicaid varies from state to state and what it covers also varies greatly.
-Generally, eligibility is based on income and resources with help generally being offered only to those with low incomes and limited resources.
+- Medicaid: varies from state to state and the human services it covers also vary greatly.
+Generally, eligibility is based on income and resources.
+Help is generally offered only to those with low incomes and limited resources.

-- PACE: The Programs of All-inclusive Care for the Elderly (PACE) is a benefits program designed to offer in-home care that is integrated with Medicare and Medicaid and is only available in some states, so check to see if your state has a PACE program.
+- Programs of All-inclusive Care for the Elderly (PACE): a benefits program designed to offer in-home care integrated with Medicare and Medicaid.
+PACE is only available in some states, so check to see if your state has a PACE program.

 - Accelerated Death Benefits: This can be added to a life insurance policy and can provide cash advances against death benefits while the policyholder is still alive.